jmstoolbox/jmstoolbox/README.md

 #### Installing JMSToolBox

 Unpack the dowloaded package somewhere.
+JMSToolBox is bundled with Java JRE 17
+The executable is in the JMSToolBox folder

 From v6, JMSToolBox requires Java 17.
 JMSToolBox v5.x needed Java 11 64Bit and for linux, a machine with GTk3+ is required
 If you are stuck with an older version of Java, or with a 32 bits OS, or with a linux machine with GTK2 only, please use an older release (v5.x or v4.x)

-For Windows users:
-- JMSToolBox is packaged with Java JRE 17 (64 bits) so no extra steps are required
+##### !
+For versions prior to v6.2.0 only !

-For linux:
+- For linux:
-- have a 64 bits JRE (17+) present on the execution path (or Java 11 for v5.x.x or Java 8 for v4.x.x)
+   - set a 64 bits JRE (17+) on the execution path
-- make the JMSToolBox executable in the JMSToolBox folder (eg `chmod u+x JMSToolBox`)
+   - in the JMSToolBox folder: make the JMSToolBox executable (ie chmod u+x JMSToolBox)
-- start JMSToolBox: `./JMSToolBox`
+   - start JMSToolBox: ./JMSToolBox

-For Mac OS X users:
+- For Mac OS X users:
-- have a 64 bits JRE (17+) present on the execution path, or configure JMSToolbox to use your own JDK as described here: https://wiki.eclipse.org/Eclipse.ini#-vm_value:_Mac_OS_X_Example (eclipse "init" file is named JMSToolBox.ini)
+   - have a 64 bits JRE (17+) present on the execution path
-- in the JMSToolBox.app/Contents/MacOS folder,
-  - clear attributes: xattr -cr /path/to/JMSToolBox.app
-  - set executable permission on JMSToolBox
+   - in the JMSToolBox.app/Contents/MacOS folder, set executable permission on JMSToolBox
    - start JMSToolBox

 #### Updating JMSToolBox
 - remove the folder where JMSToolBox have been previously unpacked